What Constitutes a Hit-and-Run in New York City?

 Insurance Coverage Complexities

-- Your own insurance company may become adversarial when processing UM claims, scrutinizing them closely.
+- Your own insurance company will be in an adversarial position when processing UM claims and scrutinizing them closely.

-- Coverage limits are critical; minimum UM protection may be insufficient for serious injuries, so review your policy.
+- Coverage limits are critical; minimum UM protection may be insufficient for significant injuries and damages, so review your policy, and if possible, increase the UM/UIM coverage limits just in case you’re involved in a serious automobile accident.

-With proper legal representation, these insurance obstacles become manageable.
-Our hit and run accident lawyers regularly secure maximum available compensation through detailed knowledge of policy provisions, strategic claim presentation, and when necessary, litigation against insurance carriers improperly denying or minimizing legitimate claims.
+With proper legal representation, these obstacles become manageable.
+Our hit-and-run accident lawyers regularly secure the maximum amount of money possible through detailed knowledge of policy provisions, strategic claim presentation, and when necessary, litigation against insurance carriers improperly denying or minimizing legitimate claims.

-A comprehensive personal injury claim following a hit and run accident should address all dimensions of your losses, from concrete expenses to quality-of-life impacts:
+A comprehensive personal injury claim following a hit-and-run accident should address all dimensions of your losses, from calculable expenses to quality-of-life impacts:

 Economic Damages